diku-dk/hpps-e2020-pub/material/6-l-2/README.md

   - When comparing floating point numbers, remember not to do a direct comparison (`result == expected`), but rather look at the difference (`result - expected < threshold`).
 - Time the reference implementation against your OpenCL implementation.
 Is it faster or slower?
 What if you modify the problem size?
   - When timing OpenCL, remember to call `finish()` on the queue, otherwise you will be timing scheduling each operation.
-- Try to time the copying to/from the device and the device execution seperately.
+- Try to time the copying to/from the device and the device execution separately.
 Is the time dominated by copying or by execution?
 What if you modify the problem size?
   - Again, remember to call `finish()` on the queue after each step:
     1. Copy to device
     2. Execute kernel